Thursday, June 12, 2014

 "I ask, 'What the hell are you doing?'
 I ask, 'Are you trying to asphyxiate your entire family?'
 I ask, 'Did you hear me?'
 Then I ask, 'Are you deaf?'
 I also ask, 'What do you think a marriage is?
 I'm really curious to know,' and also, 'Is this your idea of a well-ventilated place?'
 A simple interview, really."

-I love Lorrie Moore.
-It's scary, as I said before, how much I identify with her characters and situations, wishing I could be half as funny, but I'm happy to report that I simply ask my husband to wear an appropriate mask while painting with paint thinner.
+as I said before, how much I identify with her characters and situations, wishing I could be half as funny, but I'm happy to report that I simply ask my husband to wear an appropriate mask while painting with paint thinner.
 I'm pretty sure he's not trying to kill us.
 Or himself.
 Summer is good.
 We can open the windows.

 Yes, I got to the library, and they had Bark, and I answered most of my own questions.
 Yes, dogs.
 Yes, trees.
 Plus people barking at one another instead of communicating more gently and in human language.
 I'd have figured out the tree part if I'd looked closely enough at the cover image, but I was focusing on the words, fog colored.